 To better show off the cream of the crop, new video transfers were created for each of the cartoons, masters that Warner Bros. would eventually also use for its various television packages.
 Among other technical tweaking, colored windowbox mattes were added to the cartoons' opening credits to prevent overscanning from clipping off names--including one unique multi-colored matte for the titles of The Pied Piper of Guadalupe.
 Despite all the extra care taken in the process, a select number of cartoons--including Dough for the Do-Do and Porky's Duck Hunt--were inexplicably sped up.
 It would be decades before some of these shorts were remastered properly.

 To kick off the series, Warner Bros.
 Animation produced a brand new opening sequence.
 With the iconic Merrie Melodies theme "Merrily We Roll Along" playing in the background, the Tasmanian Devil speeds down a city street in the middle of the night on a motorcycle, with a police car close behind.
 He decides to take a shortcut into a nearby theater that has the Golden Jubilee: 24 Karat Collection title on the marquee.
 Switching music to an instrumental of the Bugs Bunny Show theme "This Is It," we cut to a close-up of a sandwich-board sign that announces which character or person the specific compilation is spotlighting.
-The Bugs Bunny Show motif continues as Bugs, Daffy, and Porky are seen dancing on a stage in vaudeville outfits, with a procession of other Looney Tunes stars marching behind them (including Yosemite Sam, who curiously wasn't given his own volume in the series).
+The Bugs Bunny Show motif continues as Bugs, Daffy, and Porky are seen dancing on a stage in vaudeville outfits, with a procession of other Looney Tunes stars marching behind them (including Yosemite Sam, who curiously wasn't given his own volume in the series despite evidence that keeps turning up to suggest that he was supposed to).
 Bugs, Daffy, and Porky each do a wild take as they see Taz zooming across the stage on his bike, creating a huge cloud of dust and smoke.
-As an end-title version of "Merrily We Roll Along" starts to play, Taz proceeds to cut through the cloud and speeds toward the camera, with the Warner Bros. shield appearing on his headlight.
+As an end-title version of "Merrily We Roll Along" starts to play, Taz cuts through the cloud and speeds toward the camera, with the Warner Bros. shield appearing on his headlight.